ilaziness/gopkg/README.md

 # gopkg

-Usage of common packages in go
+Code snippet and usage of packages in go